 There are three just in the lobby, so at least walk in and check those out.

-This completes my time exploring Peanuts history in Santa Rosa.
-Check out the video I made on it here and be sure to leave a comment below with your thoughts.
+That completes my time exploring Peanut’s history in Santa Rosa.
+Check out the video I made on it here, and be sure to leave a comment below with your thoughts.